bitlap/smt/README.md

 The `@synchronized` is a more convenient and flexible synchronous annotation.

 - Note
+  - `lockedName` The name of custom lock obj.
   - Support static and instance methods.
   - It can customize the lock object, and the default is this.